-For the complete list of auditable events and their descriptions, see Auditing Events in the Administrator's Guide.
+For the complete list of auditable events and their descriptions, see Auditing Events in Administrating MarkLogic Server.

 16.3.
 Configuring Auditing

 Auditing is configured at the MarkLogic Server cluster management group level.
 A MarkLogic Server group is a set of similarly configured hosts in a cluster, and includes configurations for the HTTP, WebDAV, ODBC, and XDBC App Servers in the group.
 The group auditing configuration includes enabling and disabling auditing for each cluster management group.